tholonia/iching_cli/book/v2/markdown/hexagram_42.md

 <ul><li><B>3</B> (yin) <I>Radiant Exploration</I> - Dynamic forces interplay to spark creative inquiry; this line is an invitation to delve deeper and explore the rich interplay between reflection and action. <i>Moving line</i>: Transform the quietude of introspection into a bold, outward exploration of possibilities.</li></ul>
 <ul><li><B>4</B> (yin) <I>Harmonious Ascension</I> - A balance between inner reflection and external action brings about a rise in personal energy; here, mindful expansion moves towards integration of opposing forces. <i>Moving line</i>: Shift from inner equilibrium to assertive movement, embodying the balance of yin and yang through graceful action.</li></ul>
 <ul><li><B>5</B> (yang) <I>Illuminated Breakthrough</I> - A decisive moment of clarity disrupts the status quo, ushering in an era of vibrant change and renewed purpose; this breakthrough signals the manifest expression of hidden capabilities. <i>Moving line</i>: Convert the once dormant intuitive spark into a dynamic, creative force that redefines boundaries.</li></ul>
-<ul><li><B>6</B> (yang) <I>Transcendent Realization</I> - The final line embodies the ultimate synthesis of mindful expansion—a union of inner calm and vibrant expression that speaks to the attainment of a higher state of being. <i>Moving line</i>: Culminate the transformation by allowing the deep, receptive energy of yin to fully manifest as the proactive, illuminating force of yang.</li></ul>
+<ul><li><B>6</B> (yang) <I>Transcendent Realization</I> - The final line embodies the ultimate synthesis of mindful expansion, a union of inner calm and vibrant expression that speaks to the attainment of a higher state of being. <i>Moving line</i>: Culminate the transformation by allowing the deep, receptive energy of yin to fully manifest as the proactive, illuminating force of yang.</li></ul>

 #### **No Moving Lines**: Current growth process requires steady nurturing.
 Stable increase enables proper development.
 Maintain balanced approach while expanding.
 #### **All Moving Lines**: Complete transformation through comprehensive growth.
 All aspects develop simultaneously.
 Navigate change through holistic expansion.